 Below you can find a list of projects I currently am or have been working on (ordered somewhat chronologically), including collaborators.
-Each project is linked to a small description with relevant materials if existent:
+Each project is linked to a small description with relevant materials and presentations, if existent:

-Presupposition Accommodation (in prep)
+- Presupposition Accommodation (in prep)